 3. The final step to figure out a fair selling price for your car is to check out the real-world asking prices for private-party sales of cars similar to yours.

-You can do this right now.
-Just click on the "Buy a Used Car" link on the right in the side bar.
 Look for the same year, make and model car that's for sale from a private party, not a dealer.
 It should have a roughly comparable amount of mileage and be in about the same condition and with the same accessories.

 Once you've got a sense of comparable sale prices, pick the price you think is fair.
 Set it high enough so you can lower the price a bit, and still know that you'll be happy with the end result.